2000–01 FIBA SuproLeague

-The 2000–01 FIBA SuproLeague was the FIBA European professional club basketball Champions' Cup for the 2000–01 season.
+The 2000–01 FIBA SuproLeague was FIBA Europe's professional club basketball tournament for the 2000–01 season.
 Up until that season, there was one cup, the FIBA European Champions' Cup (which is now called the EuroLeague), though in this season of 2000–01, the leading European teams split into two competitions: the FIBA SuproLeague and Euroleague Basketball Company's Euroleague 2000–01.

 The season started on 18 October 2000, and ended on 13 May 2001.
 The competition's Final Four took place at Palais Omnisports de Paris-Bercy, in Paris, France.
 The 2000–01 SuproLeague was the last European top tier club competition organised by FIBA.

 European Champions' Cup teams divided

 The European Champions' Cup was originally established by FIBA and it operated under its umbrella from 1958 until the summer of 2000, concluding with the 1999–2000 season.
 Euroleague Basketball was created on 1 July 2000.

 FIBA had never trademarked the "EuroLeague" name and had no legal recourse on the usage of that name.
 Therefore, FIBA had to find a new name for their league and chose "SuproLeague".
 The 2000–01 season started with two top European professional club basketball competitions: the FIBA SuproLeague (renamed from the FIBA EuroLeague) and the brand new Euroleague.

 Top clubs were split between the two leagues: Panathinaikos, Maccabi Tel Aviv, CSKA Moscow, and Efes Pilsen stayed with FIBA, while Olympiacos, Kinder Bologna, Real Madrid, FC Barcelona, Tau Cerámica, and Benetton Treviso joined Euroleague Basketball.